SasView/sasmodels/doc/developer/calculator.rst

 - USE_OPENCL is defined if running in opencl
 - KERNEL declares a function to be available externally
 - KERNEL_NAME is the name of the function being declared
-- MAX_PD is the maximum depth of the polydispersity loop
+- MAX_PD is the maximum depth of the polydispersity loop [model specific]
 - NPARS is the number of parameters in the kernel
 - PARAMETER_TABLE is the declaration of the parameters to the kernel::